 - property renovations

-Most customers begin by hiring a professional lawn care company to provide three essential services: lawn mowing, fertilization, and chemical application.
+Most customers begin by hiring a professional lawn business to provide three essential services: lawn mowing, fertilization, and chemical application.
 These services are the ‘bread and butter’ of any business in lawn care.
 However, the above list of additional services can become a very profitable revenue stream.
 Customers seek services such as landscape design, property renovations, and property renovations in higher-income neighborhoods, high-end cottages, and high-end rental units.

 The lawn care industry can be very competitive, in part because the costs of entry are relatively low.
 With a relatively small investment in equipment, almost anyone can launch such a business.
-Start-up businesses tend to serve between 20 – 30 customers every week, while more extensive landscaping businesses can build a clientele of several hundred per week.
+Start-ups tend to serve between 20 – 30 customers every week, while more extensive landscaping businesses can build a clientele of several hundred per week.